tigt/tumblrplate/README.md

 ###<html> lang attribute

 Using Tumblr's language selection blocks, tumblrplate will automatically insert the correct language code into your pages' language attribute.
-If your language isn't supported, or you wish to override this behavior, there's a text field labeled ISO Language Code for you to insert the correct value.
+Given how confusing looking up language codes is, this one is best left up to the Tumblr system and the selection of languages it supports.

 ###DNS Prefetch